botanicEventuality/homestuck-desktop-buddies/README.md

 Supports multi monitor setups (in theory, at least it works on mine).

-Currently only John, Dave and Jade are available, but I plan on adding all the Beta and Alpha kids eventually.
+Currently only John, Rose, Dave and Jade are available, but I plan on also adding Alpha kids.

 Things I plan on adding eventually: